-Discuss how animals and plants prepare for the winter, in the context of chosen activities.
+Discuss how, as the winter season approaches, animals and plants prepare for the winter, in the context of chosen activities.

 Formats run for this lesson plan: